 Competitive Differentiation

-Successful positioning requires understanding both your strengths and competitors’ weaknesses.
+Successful positioning requires understanding both your strengths and your competitors’ weaknesses.
 This analysis reveals opportunities to highlight unique advantages that matter to customers.

 Differentiation can occur across multiple dimensions: price, quality, features, service, or brand personality.
 The key is selecting differentiators that align with customer values and can be consistently delivered.